What is RCS messaging and how to use it in conversational messaging?

 2. Provide an optimal experience

-As chatbots continue to grow in popularity, it’s paramount that brands build their chatbot conversations around strong design principles that satisfy consumer expectations and are efficient when completing useful tasks for the user.
-We know there’s nothing worse for a user to find themselves in an endless loop with a poorly designed chatbot and no way out!
+As chatbots continue to become more commonplace, it’s paramount that brands build their chatbot conversations around strong design principles that satisfy consumer expectations and efficiently complete tasks.
+We know there’s nothing worse for a user than to find themselves in an endless loop with a poorly designed chatbot and no way out!
 Make sure all buttons and commands presented by the RCS chatbot are actionable.

 RCS-chatbot